pablodecm/phd_thesis/src/102_chapter_2.md

 \epigraph{Measure what is measurable \\
  and make measurable what is not so.}{Galileo Galilei (attributed)}

-In Chapter [-@sec:theory], the most successful testable theory to date describing the properties and dynamics of our universe at the most fundamental scales has been reviewed.
+In Chapter [-@sec:theory], we reviewed the most successful testable theory to date describing the properties and dynamics of our universe at the most fundamental scales.
 Clear limitations of the Standard Model as it is currently formulated are known, such as the complete omission of gravity forces or the absence of viable